tyconsulting/blog.tyang.github.io/_posts/2011-06-19-sccm-2012-beta-2-installation-error-failed-to-write-string-t8295-to-registry-on-sql-server.md

 tags:
   - SCCM 2012 Beta 2 Installation
 ---
-Today I started installing SCCM 2012 Beta 2 in my test environment. while I was installing the Central Admin Site, the installation wizard got stuck at “<strong>Evaluating Setup Environmen</strong>t” step and the following errors were logged in C:\ConfigMgrSetup.log:
+Today I started installing SCCM 2012 Beta 2 in my test environment. while I was installing the Central Admin Site, the installation wizard got stuck at "<strong>Evaluating Setup Environmen</strong>t" step and the following errors were logged in C:\ConfigMgrSetup.log:

 <strong> ERROR: Failed to write string -T8295 to registry on SQL Server </strong>